open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

    This layer helps to gain insights into details of the message transport.

-A producer MUST attach a creation context to each message.
-The creation context MUST be attached in a way so that it is not changed by intermediaries.
+A producer SHOULD attach a creation context to each message.
+The creation context SHOULD be attached in a way so that it is not changed by intermediaries.
 A producer MAY propagate a transport context to an intermediary.
 An intermediary MAY propagate a transport context to a consumer.

-### Span structure, names, and attributes
+### Trace structure, names, and attributes

 #### Consumer